 Interview the parent/ guardian about the child.
 You will take measurements, so the child has to be present.
 Ideally, they should be present during all visits to provide additional information about themselves.
+8 to 10 years

 Both, the parent/ guardian and the child should be present at all visits as the child should be able to provide information about themselves, but with help from a parent or guardian.